Jackson-Raphael/digital-workspace/README.md

 An app template for our digital workplace full stack applications.

-Built using Tanstack start, tailwind, headlessUI, and daisyUI.
+Built using Tanstack start, tailwind, and headlessUI.

 Project is structured following feature sliced design.